I moved to Philadelphia to write.

 Throughout the pandemic, I found rituals of rest to be grounding and restorative.
 During my apprenticeship, I created an episode exploring why our world needs more rest through the lens of a Shabbat practice.
 As an audio apprentice, I learned how to create emotional landscapes with words and sounds, and I knew that I wanted to continue sharing stories with the world.

-I am continuing this journey at the Salt Institute for Documentary Studies and will graduate in December 2025!
+I am continuing this journey and just graduated from the Salt Institute for Documentary Studies (December 2025!)

-I’m a freelance writer & audio producer asking the same question: What does it mean to be human?
+I’m an independent writer & audio producer asking what does it mean to be human?

 Education